joshnuss/1000experiments.dev/src/routes/posts/idp-login-flow.md

 ## Plan

-The login consists of redirecting the user to the OAuth provider, handling the return back.
-And sending the user back to the app with a JWT and refresh token.
+The login consists of redirecting the user to the OAuth provider, handling the data when they return back.
+Then sending the user back to the main app with a JWT and refresh token.

-It will also need to handle refresh tokens and provide a way to revoke tokens.
-JWTs are issued with short expiration (15 minutes), but once revoked all services that use the JWT should be notified.
+It will also need to handle refreshing the access token and providing a way to revoke old refresh tokens.

+JWTs are issued with short expiration (15 minutes), but once revoked, all services that use the JWT should be notified.
 The refresh token will also stop working immediately.

 ## Endpoints

 - `/signin`: Sign in with default OAuth provider.
 Redirects to `/signin/<default-provider>`.
-Shows UI if user is a member of multiple accounts.
+Shows a UI if user is a member of multiple accounts.
 - `/signin/:provider`: Redirect to specific OAuth provider.
 - `/integrations/oauth2/callback`: Handle return from OAuth provider.
 Checks for user record, drops a cookie, issues JWT/refresh token and redirects to the configured `signin.success` URL.
 - `/refresh`: Refreshes and returns the new access token.